JelenaTakac/smartPLAN-manage-app/README.md

 ### The setup guide

-- Application was created by using the node.js v18.12.1 and React 18.2.0
+- The application was created using Node.js v18.12.1 and React 18.2.0.
-- In application implemented React Select component by installing the "react-select" dependencies as a React Font Awesome Icons by installing the "react-icons" dependencies
+- React Select component was implemented by installing the "react-select" dependency.
+- React Font Awesome Icons were integrated by installing the "react-icons" dependency.
-- Running application in terminal npm start
+- To run the application in the terminal, use `npm start`

 ### The assignment

-Users should be able to:
+Users can perform the following operations:

 - Create, read, update and delete an employee
 - Create, read, update and delete a task
-- See the 5 employees who completed the largest number of tasks in the past (last) month
+- View the 5 employees who completed the largest number of tasks in the past month
 - Create, read, update and delete a meeting
-- See the average point per task
+- View the average point per task

 ### Folder structure